jjloomis/adobe-photoshop-basics/working-with-image-filters.md

-# Working with image filters
+# Working with filter effects

-1.
+1. Make sure the layer you want to edit is selected in the Layers panel.